Arrest Warrants in Tampa

 How do I know if the court issued a warrant for my arrest?

-Many people find out about the warrant when a bail bond company in Tampa or Plant City, FL, sends them a postcard that says “Notice of Active Arrest Warrant” in the mail.
+Many people discover the warrant when a bail bond company in Tampa or Plant City, FL, mails them a postcard that says “Notice of Active Arrest Warrant.”

 The bail bond companies will tell you whether you qualify for a “self-arrest” program (sometimes called the “walkthrough”) that will take care of the warrant without the need to go through the normal process of being booked into the Orient Road Jail.
-Being proactive to surrender on the bond will also make sure that officers will not arrest you at your home or work.
+Being proactive in surrendering the bond will also ensure that officers will not arrest you at your home or work.

 You can also check the FDLE website to search for an outstanding warrant in Florida by entering your name.

-You can also perform a local search in the county in which you think the warrant was issued.
-For instance, if an officer with the Tampa Police Department obtained the arrest warrant, then after it is entered into the system, it can be found in an online search on the website for the Hillsborough County Sheriff’s Office.
+You can also perform a local search in the county where you think the warrant was issued.
+For instance, if an officer with the Tampa Police Department obtained the arrest warrant, it can be found in an online search on the website for the Hillsborough County Sheriff’s Office after it is entered into the system.

-The website for the sheriff’s office in each county maintains their warrant or wanted person search feature.
+The website for the sheriff’s office in each county maintains its warrant or wanted person search feature.
 You can also find the warrant on the FDLE warrant inquiry search feature.

-Resolving the arrest warrant is important because while you are a “fugitive from justice” you lose your right to possess a firearm as explained in 18 U.S.C. s.
-922(g).
+Resolving the arrest warrant is important because, as explained in 18 U.S.C. s.
+922(g), while you are a “fugitive from justice,” you lose your right to possess a firearm.

 Failure of a Juvenile to Appear in Court

-A Juvenile Pick Up Order (PUO) is similar to an adult arrest warrant.
-It can be issued if the child does not appear in court at arraignment, missed another court date, or disobeys an order of the court.
+A Juvenile Pick-up order (PUO) is similar to an adult arrest warrant.
+It can be issued if the child does not appear in court at arraignment, misses another court date, or disobeys a court order.

 • Order on a Violation of Juvenile Probation;